vemetric/favicon-api/README.md

 2. `<link rel="apple-touch-icon">` tags
 3. Web manifest files (`manifest.json`)
 4. Common fallback locations (`/favicon.ico`, `/apple-touch-icon.png`)
+5. **Google's favicon API** (optional fallback when primary sources fail due to bot protection or other issues)

 Favicons are ranked by quality (size, format, source) and the best one is returned.

+### Fallback Strategy

+When the primary favicon fetch fails (e.g., due to bot protection), the API can optionally fall back to Google's favicon service:

+1. **Primary fetch**: Attempts to fetch favicon from the website's own sources
+2. **Fallback API** (if enabled via `USE_FALLBACK_API=true`): Queries Google's favicon API
+3. **Default image**: Returns the configured default fallback image (or 404 if not configured)

+The Google API fallback is enabled by default and provides reliable results even for sites with strict bot protection.
+To disable it, set `USE_FALLBACK_API=false` in your environment configuration.

 ## Used by